intelligent-staffing-systems/iss-appointment-setter/README.md

 ## Project Setup
-After cloning this repo, copy the frontend/example.env to a new file frontend/.env.local and enter the values from your own Microsoft and Google Developer Accounts.
+After cloning this repo, copy the example.env to a new file frontend/.env.local and enter the values from your own Google Developer Accounts.
+Microsoft to be added soon.